-If you’ve been in the workforce for a while you will have acquired many skills, some you may not even be aware of.
+If you’ve been in the workforce for a while you will have acquired many skills, some of you may not even be aware.
 Take the time to write them down and reflect on them.
 How many of these skills are transferrable to other careers?
 Which of these skills would you like to take with you to your next career?
 Which skills are you happy to leave behind?

 Ask people close to you for help

 While it’s vital you go through the process of asking questions about yourself, sometimes the answers are either difficult to figure out, or just plain wrong.
-It’s a bit like looking in the mirror and seeing someone completely different to how other people see you.
+It’s a bit like looking in the mirror and seeing someone completely different from how other people see you.

 That’s why it’s important for you to talk to people you trust and who know you well.
-This could include family members and friends, but arguably the most important people you can talk to are work colleagues.
+This could include family members and friends, but arguably the most important people you can talk to our work colleagues.
 Ask them for their opinion on potential career change options and why they think you’d be suited to those roles.
 Ask them for their opinions on what skills you have and what personality traits you have.
-They may be able to clarify what you’re capable of, what you’re strengths and weaknesses are and what you were put on this Earth to do.
+They may be able to clarify what you’re capable of, what you’re strengths and weaknesses are, and what you were put on this Earth to do.

 Time to do some online research